-College is the end goal for most high school students.
+College is the end goal for most high school students– whether that is community college, a private institution or a state university.
 The promise of higher learning carries with it the ability for higher earnings and a more stable future.
 However, for many students, even a rigorous academic experience in high school can't prepare them for all of the challenges that they'll face in college.
 Academic challenges aren't insignificant, but students entering college may find a slew of challenges they didn't expect and will need to overcome.

 Coping with Academic Challenges